crabapples-h/navicat-keygen-tools/README.md

      4. Encode 256-byte-long data by Base64.
 The result is __Activation Code__.

   5. Input __Activation Code__, then offline activation is done.

+## 4. How to use
+  1. Build patcher and keygen.

+  2. Replace __Navicat Activation Public Key__ in `navicat.exe`.
+     Example:

+     ```bash
+     E:\GitHub\navicat-keygen\x64\Release>navicat-patcher.exe "D:\Program Files\PremiumSoft\Navicat Premium 12\navicat.exe"
+     D:\Program Files\PremiumSoft\Navicat Premium 12\navicat.exe has been backed up.
+     Public key has been replaced.
+     Success!

+     ```

+     You will get `RegPrivateKey.pem` file at current directory.

+  3. Then in console:

+     ```bash
+     E:\GitHub\navicat-keygen\x64\Release>navicat-keygen.exe RegPrivateKey.pem

+     ```

+     You will get a __snKey__ and be asked to input your name and organization.
+     Just input and then you will be asked to input the request code.
+Now __DO NOT CLOSE KEYGEN__.

+  4. Disconnect network and open Navicat Premium, find and click `Registration`.
+Then input `Registration Key` by snKey that keygen gave.
+Then click `Activate`.

+  5. Generally online activation will failed and Navicat will ask you do `Manual Activation`, just choose it.

+  6. Copy your request code and paste it in keygen.
+Input empty line to tell keygen that your input ends.

+  7. Then you will get activation code which looks like a Base64 string.
+Just copy it and paste it in Navicat `Manual Activation` window, then click Activate.
+If nothing is wrong, activation should be done successfully.